morinted/plover_theory/layout/chorded-keyboard.md

 11. `HROF`

 Remember, steno order is firm and is never broken.
 Without a consistent order stenography would be much more ambiguous and confusing.

+#### Solutions

+1. `SKTA` Nope, K comes after T.
+2. `SPA` Yes!
+3. `TSUN` No, S comes before T _and_ there is no "N" in steno order at all.
+4. `PAP` Yes!
+5. `AH` Nada, H is always on the left of the vowels in steno.
+6. `TKPBAODZ` Negative, the "B" doesn't exist left of the vowels.
+If we changed the B to a W it would be okay.
+7. `KAT` Yes!
+8. `TAC` Wrong, no C in steno order at all.
+9. `ZAOPL` Incorrect, Z is the final letter in steno order, it would never start a chord.
+10. `SOS` Yes!
+11. `HROF` Yes!